craig-joseph-lucas/the-victory-is-yours-source/content/posts/2020/04/easter-hope.md

   - "Hebrews 13:5"
   - 1 Corinthians 15:20"
   - "John 14"
+  - "Gospels"
 tags:
   - "Easter"
   - "Hope"
   - "Ressurection"
   - "Crucification"
   - "Matthew"
                  - "Victory"

-socialImage: "/media/posts/he-is-risen-easter.jpeg"
+                      ocialImage: "/media/posts/he-is-risen-easter.jpeg"

-description: "He has risen!
+                      escription: "He has risen!
 He has risen indeed!
 Those words bring so much joy to a christians heart.
 When jesus ressurected from the dead He brought so much hope to the world. "
----
+                      --

-He has risen!
+       e has risen!
 He has risen indeed!
 Those words bring so much joy to a christians' heart.
 When Jesus ressurected from the dead He brought so much hope to the world.

 The ressurection is the basis of the Christian faith.
 Without the ressurection we have no hope.
 We have no chance of Heaven.
 We are forever in bondage to sin.
 Non believers to this day try to deny the work of the cross and the fact the Jesus rose from the dead.